sjuulwijnia/kx-vscode-angular-extension/README.md

 * A **.editorconfig** is optional, but is highly recommended, as kx-vscode-angular-extension will try to adhere to the given standards as much as possible.

 ## Extension Settings
+* **kx-vscode-angular-extension.addToNgModule**: When true, the created option will be added to the nearest NgModule it can find.

-* **kx-vscode-angular-extension.createBarrelFile**: whether to create a barrel file (_index.ts_) or not when a container folder is created.
-(Default: true)
+* **kx-vscode-angular-extension.containerBarrelFile**: When true, it will create a barrel file (index.ts) when a container directory is used.
+Defaults to true.
-* **kx-vscode-angular-extension.openCreatedFile**: whether to automagically open the created file or not.
-This refers to the 'most important file', e.g. the _*.component.ts_ when creating a component and the _*.service.ts_ when creating a service.
-(Default: true)
+* **kx-vscode-angular-extension.containerSuffix**: When true, the container component will also be suffixed (e.g.: 'dashboard-item.component'), when false, it will not be suffixed (e.g.: 'dashboard-item').
+Defaults to false.
+* **kx-vscode-angular-extension.openCreatedFile**: When true, it will automagically open the created files.
+Defaults to true.

 ## Known Issues

-* Unlinke **ng generate ...**, it doesn't look for the closest _NgModule_ and add the created option to it.
+..nothing?
+Or, you know.. missing Module creation, Guard creation.. that kind of stuff!

 ## Release Notes

 None so far!

 ## Up next

-* Resolving the nearest _NgModule_ and add the created option to it if configured!

 * Generalize replacing CLASS_REPLACE etc. in the templates.
 * Add some unit tests to guarantee functionality won't break.